GamesCreatorsClub/GCCPiWarsBlog/posts/2018/04/21/competition.md

 # GCC at PiWars 2018

 First apologies for such a delayed post.
-All the stuff we had to put aside for the PiWars took priority and slowly this fall behind.
+All the stuff we had to put aside for PiWars took priority and this slowly fall behind.
 But here we are.

 ![Our pit](/2018/04/2018-PiWars-Our-pit.jpg){ : style="float:right; width:35%; margine-left:10px;"}

-In short summary - we've finished 6th, much lower than hoped, but still it is good reflection of all members hard work.
+In short summary - we finished 6th, much lower than excpected, but still it is good reflection of all our members' hard work.
 With such luck and errors in judgement we could end up being much further down the list.
-But, the most important thing - to have good time getting ready for PiWars and enjoy the even itself hasn't been spoiled - on contrary.
+But, the most important thing - to have good time getting ready for PiWars and enjoyed the event itself hasn't been spoiled - on contrary.
 I am sure that day was equally great as last years and we'll try not to miss next.
 And hopefully we won't!